projectatomic/commissaire/doc/endpoints.rst

 .. code-block:: javascript

     {
-        "cluster_manager": string // (Optional) Name of the cluster manager to use "network": string     // The name of the network }
+        "container_manager": string // (Optional) Name of the container manager to use "network": string     // The name of the network }